LokaHQ/camera_roll_uploader/README.md

 ### Description

-You just need to add `CameraRollUploader()` in any place you want in your screen or you can open it madly like any other picker
+You just need to add `CameraRollUploader()` in any place you want in your screen or you can open it modally like any other picker

 ```
 Navigator.of(context).push(